Famous poet Pablo Neruda was poisoned after a coup, according to a new report

 Scientists from Canada's McMaster University say they couldn't conclude if the bacterium killed Neruda, but did note political prisoners in Chile were poisoned with the same toxin in the 1980s.

 Chilean Judge Paola Plaza said the scientist's report was delivered Wednesday to the court investigating Neruda's case.
 "I haven't read it yet, it is very long and it is impossible for me to have read it yet," she told reporters in Santiago.
-It is now in the study phase, and she declined to say what the next steps will be.
+It is now in what she said is the study phase, but declined to give a timeline for next steps in the case.

 Relatives of Neruda are hoping to open a criminal investigation into his death.
 Neruda was in a hospital following the 1973 coup but had told his driver at the time that he wanted to go into exile in Mexico and to pack his bags and come take him to the airport.
 From Mexico, he planned to lead opposition to Augusto Pinochet Ugarte, the leader of the military junta that took over Chile.
 Neruda was dead five hours later.